Janie Shores

 Janie Ledlow Shores (April 30, 1932 – August 9, 2017) was a judge on the Supreme Court of Alabama who was the first woman to ever serve on that court.
 Shores also was considered by President Bill Clinton in 1993 as a possible nominee to the United States Supreme Court.

 Early life and education

 A native of Butler County, Alabama, who grew up in Baldwin County, Alabama, Shores attended Judson College and earned a bachelor's degree from Samford University.
-She also graduated with honors with a law degree from the University of Alabama Law School in 1959.
+She then graduated with honors with a Juris Doctor degree from the University of Alabama Law School in 1959.
 Shores earned an LLM degree from the University of Virginia in 1992.

-Professional career
+Career

 After graduating law school, Shores practiced law in Selma, Alabama, and also worked on the legal staff of the Liberty National Life Insurance Company from 1961 until 1965.
 In 1965, Shores became the first full-time female law faculty member in Alabama (and the second in the entire Southeast) when she was hired as a law professor at Cumberland School of Law in Birmingham, Alabama.